We Invite You to Attend Services Regularly At Our Church - All Are Welcome

 Sunday Morning Service Begins at 11:00 a.m.

-Any changes to this time will be posted at the top of our ANNOUNCEMENTS page.
+Any changes to this time will be posted on our Church Calendar page.
 We recommend that you come 10-15 minutes early to give you time to familiarize yourself with the printed program and associated service materials.

 Plenty of Parking Available